This quince and beef stew is the most popular Persian recipe on my blog for good reason and will please everyone at the dinner table.

 Saffron - an optional addition, but adds incredible depth of flavor and aroma... try not to skip this one, if you can!

-Pomegranate molasses - If you can't find it, you can buy pomegranate juice, and reduce it down until it is syrupy, ~75%.
-Pomegranate molasses is not known to be sweet but has an awesome tanginess that is tasty in stews, marinades, with lamb, and even salad dressings.
+Pomegranate molasses – If you can’t find it, you can make homemade pomegranate molasses easily.
+Pomegranate molasses is not that sweet and has an awesome tanginess that is tasty in stews, marinades, and more.
+Try this pomegranate molasses lamb for an incredible dinner dish.

 How to Make This Recipe